 - Meat deboners remain off the ineligible list subject to a further maximum quota of 160 General Employment Permits, bringing the total to 360.

-For more info, see the DJEI's press release on the Regulations.
+For more info, see the DBEI's press release on the Regulations.

 The Low Pay Commission was set up to examine the rate of the national minimum wage on an annual basis.